Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Introduction

-\subparagraph*{Crossing-free Hamiltonian cycles and paths.} It is well known that every straight-line drawing of $K_n$ contains a crossing-free Hamiltonian cycle, and that this property does not hold for straight-line drawings of general graphs (it already breaks for $K_n$ minus one edge).
-In 1988, Rafla~\cite{r-1988-gdcg} conjectured that the same is true for simple drawings of $K_n$.
+A subdrawing of a simple drawing is \emph{crossing-free} (also known as \emph{plane}) if no two edges in that subdrawing cross each other.
+It is well known that every straight-line drawing of $K_n$ contains a crossing-free Hamiltonian cycle, while this property does not hold anymore for straight-line drawings of general graphs.
+Indeed, it already breaks for $K_n$ minus one edge: Place the vertices in convex position and remove one edge from its convex hull.
+In 1988, however, Rafla~\cite{r-1988-gdcg} conjectured a generalization to simple drawings for the case of complete graphs.